Instituto Salvadoreño de Contadores Públicos

 • SMO 4: Code of Ethics for Professional Accountants

-In El Salvador, professional accountants are subject to ethical requirements set by the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA), which, has adopted the 2014 IESBA Code of Ethics.
-Although the ISCP cannot legally adopt ethical requirements for its members, the ISCP does play an important role in the standard-setting process by having two of its members sit on the CVPCPA’s Board and monitors updates to the IESBA Code of Ethics to promote the adoption of the latest version of the IESBA Code of Ethics.
+In El Salvador, professional accountants are subject to ethical requirements set by the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA), which has adopted the IESBA Code of Ethics without modifications and as the translation is issued.
+Although the ISCP cannot legally adopt ethical requirements for its members, the ISCP does play an important role in the standard-setting process by having a representative serve on the CVPCPA’s Board and monitors revisions & updates to promote the adoption of the latest version.

-The ISCP indicates that it monitors the cases of non-compliance with ethical requirements identified by the CVPCPA and has developed training activities on topics related to ethical standards.
+The ISCP indicates that it monitors the cases of non-compliance with ethical requirements identified by the CVPCPA and has developed training on topics related to ethical standards.

 Current Status: Sustain